yxj0312/transformer_symfony/documents/TDD.md

-Certainly!
+LoCertainly!
 Test-Driven Development (TDD) is a development approach where tests are written before the actual code.
 Let's go through an example of how you might use TDD for a simple feature in your Symfony project, focusing on the `UserService` in the User domain.

 ### Example: TDD for UserService